chris-anderson67/VotePledge/Readme.md

 #Vote Pledge App experiment 0.3.5
 ###Chris Anderson
-- Users will pledge to vote in major election -
+- Users pledge to vote in major election -

 ## Changes:
 - v0.1: users should be able to sign up - and be verified by email